infolit-idaho/infolit-for-everyone/_content-pages/01-sift-moves.md

 This also goes for recognizing the goals, or purpose, each source has for sharing information.
 If we realize that we're engaging with a satirical source like the Onion, the Daily Show, or even an old George Carlin stand-up recording, we'll realize that their purpose is to entertain us or to see something in a new light.
 This isn't a difficulty for the internet alone.
 As embarrassing as it is, I can still remember becoming truly angry when I read Jonathan Swift's [A Modest Proposal](https://gitenberg.org/book/1080) in high school, since I didn't stop to look at the top of the page in our textbook.
 The running chapter heading would have quickly told me that this was the first reading in our new chapter: satire.

-One common model for evaluating sources the acronym "CRAAP."
+One common model for evaluating sources uses the acronym "CRAAP."
 It aims to reminds you to consider whether a source is current, reliable, accurate, authoritative, and pertinent.
 These are all important facets to consider when selecting a source.
 But [research increasingly shows](https://www.ala.org/acrl/sites/ala.org.acrl/files/content/conferences/confsandpreconfs/2021/StudentAchievementUnlocked.pdf) that students taught to evaluate using this model don't use it reliably. <!-- do more about why it's not a test, also link to Stanford COR, Caulfield, and other sources on CRAAP -->

 <!-- Add New Literacy's question about "what is this source trying to do," and maybe introduce the idea of source genres / genre literacy -->

 ## Attribution

-In putting this section together, I've drawn from a range of sources.
+In putting this section together, I (Ryan) have drawn from a range of sources.
 Attribution and appreciation to:

 - Mike Caulfield's resources
   - [SIFT (the Four Moves)](https://hapgood.us/2019/06/19/sift-the-four-moves/)